Christophe GUIGNABERT

 As a researcher, my primary focus is investigating the molecular and cellular mechanisms driving vascular remodeling in Pulmonary Hypertension.
 The ultimate goal of my work is to identify and validate potential therapeutic targets.
 Specifically, my research is aimed at understanding how dysfunction in the BMP/TGF-β superfamily contributes to the phenotypic heterogeneity of the pulmonary endothelium and how pulmonary endothelial cells interact with their microenvironment.

 Through our research, my team has made significant progress in highlighting key functional alterations in the pulmonary vascular endothelium.
 For example, we have observed a transition from a quiescent state to an activated state with adhesive capacity, an aberrant pro-proliferative and apoptosis-resistant phenotype, and a pro-inflammatory phenotype characterized by excessive release of key cytokines and chemokines (such as interleukin (IL)-1α, IL-6, IL-8, IL-12, and CCL2).
-We have also observed an excessive production and secretion of various growth factors, including fibroblast growth factor-2 (FGF-2; basic FGF), angiotensin-II (Ang II), and macrophage migration inhibitory factor (MIF).
+We have also observed an excessive production and secretion of various growth factors, including fibroblast growth factor-2 (FGF-2; basic FGF), angiotensin-II (Ang II), macrophage migration inhibitory factor (MIF), and activins.
 Our team was the first to report increased pericyte coverage of pulmonary arteries in both experimental and human PH, and we provided evidence that the selective loss/inhibition of BMP9/BMPRII does not predispose experimental PH.
 Additionally, our research shows that dasatinib can induce EC dysfunction, which partly explains dasatinib-related pleural effusion as well as the increased susceptibility to PAH development.

 Our pre-clinical studies have identified several innovative drugs that show potential for limiting pulmonary vascular remodeling, including finerenone, pirfenidone, sacubitril/valsartan, and antagonists that selectively target CXCL12 (Patent WO2018011376), TPH1, and MIF (Patent WO2015173433).
 These drugs are currently in clinical development, and our research provides critical insights into their therapeutic potential.